XarkLabs/Xosera/REFERENCE.md

 | `CMPI` `#`*imm16*          | `SETI` | 2     | test if `RA` < *imm16*, `B` flag updated (`RA` not altered)              |
 | `CMPM` *cadr12*            | `SETM` | 2     | test it `RA` < contents of *cadr12*, `B` flag updated (`RA` not altered) |

 Copper programs reside in XR memory at `0xC000-0xC5FF` (`XR_COPPER_ADDR`).
 This memory segment is 1.5K 16-bit words in size and can contain an arbitrary mix of copper program instructions or data.
-From the perspective of the copper program, this memory area is `0x000` to `0x5FF`, but the copper address space extends to `0xFFF` (including some special addresses shown below).
+From the perspective of the copper program, this memory area is `0x000` to `0x5FF`, but the copper address space extends to `0xFFF` (including some special addresses shown above).

 #### Notes on Copper Memory Access